fivdi/brkontru/doc/button.md

 - pin - a pin object
 - options - object (optional)

-Creates a Button object which will fire events when the corresponding button is pressed or released.
-A Button object is an EventEmitter.
+Creates a Button object, an EventEmitter, which will fire events when the button is pressed or released.
+The options object can be used to configure the debounce interval, pull type, and active state for the button.

 The following options are supported:
 - debounceInterval: number (optional, default 50)
-- pullType: number (optional, pullTypes.PULL_UP)
+- pullType: number (optional, default pullTypes.PULL_UP)
 - isActiveLow - boolean (optional, default true)

 ### Event: 'ready'